 Part of the problem here is that our existing lobbying laws are rarely enforced.
 For instance, the Foreign Agents Registration Act (FARA) exists to force Americans to register when they wish to perform lobbying work in the United States on behalf of a foreign government.
 The law has existed since 1938 when it was created to counter pro-Nazi propaganda.
 There has recently been some stepped-up enforcement of this law — including high-profile cases revealed during the course of Special Counsel Robert Mueller’s investigation — but between 1966 and 2015 there were just seven prosecutions of FARA violations.
 Surely there were more than seven violations of the law.

-As President, I will order the creation of a new Office of Public and Corporate Corruption in the Justice Department to focus on enforcement of lobbying laws — including FARA, and most importantly the landmark Federal Regulation of Lobbying Act of 1946 and the Lobbying Disclosure Act of 1995 — and take a proactive approach to enforcing other laws related to public corruption, including the Federal Bribery Statute, the Hobbs Act, and federal laws against honest services mail and wire fraud, false statements, embezzlement, and racketeering.
+As President, I will order the creation of a new Office of Public and Corporate Accountability in the Justice Department to focus on enforcement of lobbying laws — including FARA, and most importantly the landmark Federal Regulation of Lobbying Act of 1946 and the Lobbying Disclosure Act of 1995 — and take a proactive approach to enforcing other laws related to public corruption, including the Federal Bribery Statute, the Hobbs Act, and federal laws against honest services mail and wire fraud, false statements, embezzlement, and racketeering.

 I will also elevate the position of Director of the Consumer Financial Protection Bureau (CFPB) to a cabinet-level position to underscore the importance of this agency’s work and shine a bright spotlight on misdeeds in the powerful financial services industry and malfeasance related to government regulation of high finance.
 While I recognize the importance of the CFPB as an independent watchdog, there is certainly precedent for high-ranking officials who must retain a certain level of independence also serving as members of the President’s cabinet, the most obvious being the Attorney General.